chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I noticed there is a logic bug, updated logic:  if distance to multiple walls is between less than 0.5m, rotate counterclockwise until that wall with a smaller distance is in the "Attention Zone", and ignore the wall with bigger distance.
+# frage I noticed there is a logic bug, updated logic:  if distance to multiple walls is between less than 0.5m, rotate counterclockwise until that wall with a smaller distance is in the "Attention Zone", and ignore the wall with bigger distance.